Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Introduction

-Inclement weather affects traveler safety, with dangerous weather conditions leading to more than 1 million accidents in the U.S. each year \citep{ncar-road-conditions}.
 Awareness of road surface conditions is essential for transportation agencies to know where resources (e.g., snowplows, treatments) are needed.
-The New York State Department of Transportation (NYSDOT) has a network of approximately 2400 live traffic cameras across New York state (NYS), which are situated at varying heights and pointing toward the roadways.
-These cameras (referred to as ``sites” in this study) are publicly available at 511ny.org \citep{ny511} and winter road conditions are populated by the NYSDOT and displayed on a color-coded map (Fig. \ref{fig:ny511_map}, left).
-Currently, the NYSDOT relies on manually observing individual cameras and driving on roads to determine the road surface conditions, both of which are time intensive.
+The New York State Department of Transportation (NYSDOT) has a network of approximately 2400 live traffic cameras across NYS, which are situated at varying heights and pointing toward the roadways.
+These cameras (referred to as ``sites” in this study) are publicly available at 511ny.org \citep{ny511} and winter road conditions are populated by the NYSDOT.
+Currently, the NYSDOT relies on manually observing individual cameras and driving on roads to determine the road surface conditions, both of which are time-intensive given the extensive road network across NYS (Fig. \ref{fig:roads}, left).
 However, machine learning (ML) models, such as convolutional neural networks (CNNs) and random forests (RFs), can be used to automate the task of road surface condition classification.
 Compared to manual methods, the benefit of using ML is that predictions are made frequently (e.g., every five minutes) and at the individual camera level, which provides a granular spatial breakdown.
-When direct observation is not available, the integration of ML could enable more efficient and effective decision making because the model could automatically identify areas where roads are snow-covered and quickly accumulating (Fig. \ref{fig:ny511_map}, right).
-The goal of this work is to use ML to make skillful predictions of road surface conditions on \textit{unseen} camera sites (those not used in model training), prioritizing the operational needs of the NYSDOT.
+When direct observation is not available, the integration of ML could enable more efficient and effective decision making because the model could automatically identify areas where roads are snow-covered and quickly accumulating (Fig. \ref{fig:roads}, right).
+The purpose of this work is to use ML to make skillful predictions of road surface conditions on \textit{unseen} camera sites (those not used in model training), prioritizing the operational needs of the NYSDOT.

-Weather and road surface conditions have been shown to impact driver habits \citep{Liu}, affect traffic and accidents \citep{Park}, and therefore, affect traveler safety.
-The Federal Highway Administration \citep{fha} reported that over a 10-year period (2007 to 2016), 21\% percent of vehicle crashes were weather-related.
-Of those weather-related crashes, 70\% were due to wet pavement and 16\% were due to snowy/slushy pavement.
-With high snow rates in NYS, the impacts were even greater.
-From 2010 to 2019, about 35\% to 50\% of crashes along the NYS Thruway in the month of January were associated with inclement weather, especially snowfall \citep{CallFlynt}.
-Although fog was less frequent and accounted for only 3\% of weather-related crashes in the US, it accounted for 9\% of weather-related fatalities \citep{fha}, indicating the importance of recognizing poor visibility conditions.
-These statistics emphasize the impact of road surface conditions on driver safety, motivating the work completed in this study.